 Crisis Action amplifies the voices of those directly affected by conflict, working closely with local NGOs and organises for them to meet key policy-makers and speak directly to the media.

-Picture: Afghan civil society delegation in Berlin, December 2012.
+Picture: Afghan civil society delegation in Berlin.
 A member of the delegation, Abdul Rahman, said “The quality and level of the meetings Crisis Action arranged for us was exceptional… We were able to present our messages and recommendations directly to the people in Europe shaping policy affecting the communities we work with every day.”

 Publishing joint NGO reports